MrJohnZoidberg/Snips-Wecker/README.md

 # Snips-Wecker ⏰
 A skill for Snips.ai with a fully controllable alarm clock.

+## Features

+- Full multi-room support
+- context-awareness: it detects what room you're in
+- default room (if you don't say a room in your command)
+- customizable (ringtone sound, volume, ringing timeout, rooms)
+- no system command for the ringtone used, all realized with the Snips platform

 ## Installation

 **Important:** The following instructions assume that [Snips](https://snips.gitbook.io/documentation/snips-basics) is